Uniquenetra/from-data-to-intelligence/_posts/2024-12-13-the-evolution-of-data-science-from-the-beginning-to-transformers-and-beyond.md

 ---
 title: "The Evolution of Data Science: From the Beginning to Transformers and Beyond"
 date: 2024-12-13
+image: /images/blog-cover.jpg  # Add a relevant image path
 categories: [data-science, AI, machine-learning]
-tags: [data science, AI, evolution, transformers, edge AI]
+tags: [data science, AI, evolution, transformers, edge AI, beginners]
 ---

 ## Once Upon a Time...
 In a World of Data